University of California, San Francisco – Pride Hall

 Carrie leverages her expertise in design, management and technology to deliver sustainable and impactful architecture.
 With more than three decades of experience, Carrie applies SOM’s interdisciplinary and research-based approach to bring groundbreaking designs to life through a variety of delivery methods and across typologies.

 Her impact can be felt across several markets, with a particular emphasis on science and academic work led out of the West Coast studios.
 She navigates complex delivery methods including CMAR, design-build, progressive design build, and public-private partnerships–to create buildings that enable institutions to grow and adapt over time.
-Most recently, she completed the largest new building on the Rice University historic campus, a research and education building dedicated to public health for the City and County of San Francisco, and a new Engineering Center at UC Berkeley that will act as a learning tool itself.
+Most recently, she completed the largest new building on the Rice University historic campus, a research and education building dedicated to public health for the City and County of San Francisco, and the new Grimes Engineering Center at UC Berkeley that will act as a learning tool itself.
 She partnered with the University of California, Merced for nearly two decades, enabling the newest campus in the UC system to become the first carbon-neutral public university in the country.

 When diverse perspectives come together, great ideas emerge.
 That’s one of the reasons why we work hard to build teams that represent a broad range of backgrounds.